Jarzka/stylefy/README.md

     text])
 ```

-On the frontend, **use-style** adds the style into the DOM as a CSS class on-demand (see "How it works" for more details).
+On the frontend, **use-style** adds the style into the DOM as a CSS class on-demand (see [How does the CSS generation work on the frontend?](#howdoesfrontendwork) for more details).
 On the server, it returns a class name pointing to the generated CSS code.

 ### Passing styles to components